 Currently there is no available feature to directly edit the HTML within the email text editor.
 This is currently a planned feature for future release in the product.
 For the time being we have two routes to get our desired HTML and its customization.

-1) We can directly copy already rendered HTML directly into the Email Body section of our Email.
+1. Copy already rendered HTML directly into the Email Body section of the Email.

-2) We can pull HTML snippets from a SmartObject call into the Email body section of our Email.
+2. Pull HTML snippets from a SmartObject call into the Email body section of the Email.

 It should be noted that it might be necessary to do a combination of the above two, to get the proper design you desire.
 For example, if using images contained within the email template, be careful when copying HTML from an outlook email as the source of the image is not directly within the HTML.
 You might need to use the SmartObject method to call in the image that would be sourced elsewhere such as a third party image hosting service (e.g. Imgur, DropBox, or TinyPic).

 Finally, please keep in mind that the translation of HTML and the styling provided will be handled differently through various email clients (Outlook, Gmail, etc.), so it is quite possible the exact styling in the HTML will not be consistent across all platforms.

 Below are two different examples using the different methods previously described.
 When using a smartobject method to pull in HTML from a data source note that you will not be able to modify the HTML in your email with any dynamic variables from the workflow context browser.
 If you need to pull in additional variables from the context browser with the HTML please follow example 1.